Skip to content

 Read more

-The Bp Premier API is an upcoming API product which will give integrators a new way to interact with Bp Premier, no SQL required.
+The FHIR API is an upcoming API product which will give integrators a new way to interact with PMS systems, no SQL required, using the HL7® FHIR® standard.
+Currently supports Bp Premier.

 Read more